Written with contributions from Kathy Rizzo and Rich Eagleston

 Prepare Yourself and Your Team

-Register for our ½-hour webinar A New Era in Accounting for Leases on September 24 at 12:00 p.m.
-EST to learn more about the impact of lease agreement changes on your financial statements.
+Watch our recorded webinar A New Era in Accounting for Leases to learn more about the impact of lease agreement changes on your financial statements.

 We also encourage you to contact us to discuss how this change might impact your bottom line.